diegovisser2/Squatch/README.md

 make sure the give-role command is restricted to the users's role - so they cant give themselfs a higher role

 # Issues
-if you found any issues that are related to the bot, then you can create an issue request
+if you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues)

 # How to install the bot
 If you don't have nodejs then install node first.